-St. Mary’s Seminary & University has designed its theological curriculum and priestly formation program with the expressed purpose of preparing its seminarians to assume greater and more demanding pastoral responsibilities immediately following ordination.
-Community life, prayer, academics, and spiritual formation all contribute in very specific ways to the formation of a priest who can be a good shepherd to his people.
-These programs are intentionally linked to, and integrated with, the pastoral formation that takes place in learning parishes during the academic year.
-All academic courses have specific “pastoral outcomes” indicated in the course syllabi.
+St. Mary’s Seminary & University has designed its priestly formation program with the expressed purpose of preparing its seminarians to assume greater and more demanding pastoral responsibilities immediately following ordination.
+Community life, prayer, academics, pastoral experience, and spiritual formation all contribute in very specific ways to the formation of a priest who can be a good shepherd to his people.
+These programs are intentionally integrated so that significant pastoral formation takes place in learning parishes, hospitals, and other settings during the academic year.
+In addition, all academic courses have specific “pastoral outcomes” indicated in the course syllabi.

 The Pastoral Formation Program includes five integrated components: parish ministerial service, academic courses, seminary workshops, faculty mentoring, and pastoral team learning.